akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 39. Applied Visual Design
+# 39. Create a More Complex Shape Using CSS and HTML

 ## Description
 <section id='description'>